codinglead/codinglead.github.io/_posts/2020-03-23-changing-the-type-of-a-value-coercion-in-javascript-coercion-in-javascript.md

 * == coerces the type
 * === requires equivalent types

 The problem with double equal is what you expect to happen might not happen.
-You have to be a master at coercion to fully utilize the double equal and everyone else reading your code as well needs to have a good understanding of type coercion.

-If you know what the types will be use double equals when in doubt use triple equals.
+A good understanding of type coercion is needed to fully utilize double equal and everyone else reading your code will as well need to have a good understanding.

 Here is a table showing equalities. [link to source](https://dorey.github.io/JavaScript-Equality-Table/unified/)